 Welcome back!
 We hope you enjoyed your time on international exchange, and that you learned a lot both inside and outside of the classroom.
-Here are a few reminders for you:
+Click a topic below for useful information for returnees:

-- Submit your Course Syllabi - If you have not yet submitted syllabi to MIX for the courses you took abroad, please take care of this immediately.
-The transfer of your credits will be on hold until all syllabi are received.
+SUBMIT COURSE SYLLABI - If you have not yet submitted syllabi to MIX for the courses you took abroad, please take care of this immediately.
+The transfer of your credits may be delayed until all syllabi are received.
 Please email syllabi to firstname.lastname@example.org, or drop them off at QLC 206.

 NOTE: Shidler College of Business students should submit their general petitions and course syllabi directly to Shidler B101.
 It is advisable to establish a list of 'course equivalencies' in advance so you will know which classes you should take at your host university and how your courses will fulfill your UHM requirements.
 Early preparation before you leave the UHM campus will help to reduce your anxiety and eliminate confusion during registration at the host university.